 Please read and acknowledge your acceptance of this policy before proceeding to the Ethnology Access Request Form, below.

-The Department of Ethnology can only accommodate a limited number of visitors each month as visits are based on staff availability.
-To avoid disappointment, visitors are encourage to request an appointment at least one (1) month in advance.
-You will be notified within five (5) business day, after your request is reviewed.
+The Ethnology Department welcomes all researchers, practitioners, and interested parties to access our Collection.
+Due to limited staff availability, we can only accommodate a limited number of visitors each month.
+To avoid disappointment, visitors are encouraged to request an appointment at least one (1) month in advance.
+You will be notified within ten (10) business days, after your request is reviewed.

 - Appointments will not exceed one (1) hour.
 If the group is larger than ten (10) individuals, the group and the time will be divided accordingly.
 If approved, visitors may also access photographs and other records in the Ethnology Photo Reference Files.